stupidmankind/BYpassDoc/docs/source/commands/textextractor.rst

 Description
 -----------

 This command allows you to perform advanced string extraction.
-Use this command when you want to extract a piece of text from a larger text or variable
+Use this command when you want to extract a piece of text from a larger text or variable.

 Parameters
 ----------

 **Text**
-	Select text or variable to extract
+	Select text or variable to extract.

 **Extraction Type**
 	Select the type of extraction that is required.

 **Extraction Parameters**
-	Please Enter the parameter attributes
+	Indicate the parameter attributes.

 **Result**
-	Indicate the variable to receive the result
+	Indicate the variable to receive the result.